leiberbertel/leiberbertel/README.md

 - 👀 I’m interested in backend development

-- 🌱 I’m currently learning Docker, Jenkins, CI,CD
+- 🌱 I’m currently learning Docker, Java and Spring

 - 💞️ I’m looking to collaborate on Code